 Never never never NEVER never (yes, 5 times never) put a bot with administration permissions.
 It has already happened once that the bot’s security key is stolen, which allows the thief to take full control of the bot, such as deleting your channels or banning your members.
 Even though safety has been completely redesigned since this incident, zero risk is not possible.
-Even bots like Mee6 are not immune from carelessness (as a MEE6 staff, I know what I’m saying).
+See this official note from Discord for more information.

 View Audit Log¶